AustinQuant/deep-hedge/README.md

 # deep-hedge
+Work in Progress

+Neural network code is adapted from a Machine Learning lecture series given by Spyridon Pougkakiotis at King's College London.

 An investigation into use of neural networks for hedging equity options.
-Attempts also to model transaction costs / slippage to gain an edge over the Black-Scholes solution.
+The network appears able to learn Black-Scholes hedging strategy but I would like to add modelling of transaction costs / slippage to gain an edge over the Black-Scholes solution.

-Neural network uses Keras and the code is adapted from examples given on a machine learning course by Spyridon Pougkakiotis at King's College London.